angular/angular/aio/content/guide/ngmodule-faq.md

 * `AppComponent` could be declared in this module but not bootstrapped.
 * `AppComponent` could be bootstrapped in this module but declared in a different feature module.
-* A component could be imported from another app module (so you can't declare it) and re-exported by this module.
+* A component could be imported from another application module (so you can't declare it) and re-exported by this module.
 * A component could be exported for inclusion in an external component's template as well as dynamically loaded in a pop-up dialog.